Searles High School (Great Barrington, Massachusetts): High school history

+The new school building was dedicated January 21, 1898.
+Designed by Boston Architect Henry Vaughan.
+Known as a church architect, Vaughan collaborated with Searles on a number of projects.
+The three-story, Queen Anne design was considered to be grand in proportions, exceeding local expectations and receiving acclaim beyond the Berkshire region.
+The building still stands today and has been the object of various reuse proposals, including that of a boutique hotel to serve the area's significant tourist trade.
+The new school was built adjacent to “Olympian Field”, a venue for athletic events and an earlier gift to the community from Mr. Searles.

+In 1923 there were seven women and four men on the high school faculty to teach 305 students.
+In June 1935 the high school had its largest graduating class to date of eighty-six students.
 The increasing enrollment first led to discussions of constructing a new building for the high school, and eventually led to the regionalization discussions beginning in the late 1940s.
 “The Blotter” was the first school newspaper.
 In later years the newspaper became known as “The Spectator”.
 The school's yearbook was “The Climbing Ivy”.
 Through its seventy-year history, school records document 3,927 graduates.

+Upon the opening of the new regional high school and the closing of Searles High School, the 1898 building began to serve as a middle school.

 Student life

 The 1957 edition of The Climbing Ivy yearbook, gives an account of student life, as the school entered its last decade.

 Academics

 The academic curriculum included general, commercial and college preparatory courses.
 There were twenty-one faculty members, with the principal and vice-principal also serving as instructors.
 There were sixty-four seniors in 1957, including thirty-eight boys and twenty-six girls.
 English, history, civics, mathematics and science courses were either required or offered.
 Latin, French and Spanish were also offered.
 Additionally, art, mechanical drawing, home economics and physical education were included in the curriculum.